carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 - `-outfmt` defines the output format of your blast results. option 6 is common; you can check out [this link](https://www.ncbi.nlm.nih.gov/books/NBK279675/) for other options.
 - `-out` defines the name of your output file.
 I like to title mine with the general format `query_vs_db.blastp` or something similar.

-We haven't talked about BLAST in class yet, but the e-value is a way to establish a cutoff of what makes a "good" BLAST hit.
+As we discussed in class, the e-value is a way to establish a cutoff of what makes a "good" BLAST hit.
 Smaller e-value = better hit.

 #### 16. Examine results